How To Reverse Metabolic Damage & Adrenal Fatigue

 Like all nutrition approaches, however, you have to continually monitor your symptoms and progress while playing with your levels of carbohydrates.
 A diet high in processed carbohydrates or sugar is just going to send already whacked out blood sugar levels into a further tailspin.
 The key is nutrient density.

 Knowing how the performance and physique community feels about carbohydrates, I have seen tendencies to attempt to eat ketogenic while experiencing HPA axis dysregulation.
 A low carbohydrate diet itself is considered a stressor so while a ketogenic diet may have a lot of benefits, it’s not ideal when you’re dealing with some type of adrenal insufficiency.
+Adrenal fatigue and metabolic damage need calories for repair.

 The same goes for intermittent fasting which is a useful diet approach when things are “normal”, but can be a big stressor when there’s metabolic dysfunction going on.